-NGA is developing new web application(s) to view, analyze, download, and contribute port information for the World Port Index (WPI).
-The WPI will soon be available in csv, shapefile, json, and file geodatabase formats via the NGA Maritime Safety Information website.
+NGA developed a new web application(s) to view, analyze, download, and contribute port information for the World Port Index (WPI).
+The WPI is available in csv, shapefile, json, and file geodatabase formats via the NGA Maritime Safety Information website.
 Contributors can submit new ports and edits to existing ports through an ArcGIS Online platform.
-An API will also allow dynamic information exchange for use in other platforms, such as the IHO ENC Catalog.
+An API will also allow dynamic information exchange for use in other platforms, such as the IHO ENC

+Catalog.
 This change allows users to view and work with WPI data in a dynamic new environment utilizing GIS information, and allows port data to be crowd-sourced from knowledgeable resources all over the world.

-Figure 4.5: World Port Index (WPI) geodatabase.
+Figure 4.1: World Port Index (WPI) geodatabase.